KanoczTomas/01Cnode/README.md

 - build it with zeromq support (zeromq is needed for the mempool page to work, in case you do not want to see realtime tranasctions this step can be ommited)

 - make some extra bitcoin configuration to make the frontend work (note: turning on txindex will require to reindex the whole blockchain which takes a lot of time, you were warned :).
-You can ignore that setting, the TransactionExplorer page will only show your transactions in that case. )I recommend running this frontend with bitcoin-core launched with -disablewallet (or add disablewallet=1 to bitcoin.conf) in case you did not read the source code of this tool fully - you should never trust anyone
+You can ignore that setting, the TransactionExplorer page will only show your transactions in that case. ).
+I recommend running this frontend with bitcoin-core launched with -disablewallet (or add disablewallet=1 to bitcoin.conf) in case you did not read the source code of this tool fully - you should never trust anyone
 ```
 daemon=1
 rpcuser=<some user>